jidongbsu/cs452-cthreads-library/README.md

 int cthread_dequeue(struct Queue* queue);
 ```

-As their names suggest, these two functions allow you to enqueue a tid to the ready queue and dequeue a tid from the ready queue, respectively.
+As their names suggest, these two functions allow you to enqueue a tid to the tail of the *queue* and dequeue a tid from the head of the *queue*, respectively.
+You can use these two functions to manipulate the global variable *ready_queue*, and you can also use these two functions to manipulate your semaphores' waiting queue.
 Keep in mind when using *cthread_dequeue*(), it may return an invalid tid to you - when the queue is empty and you still attempt to dequeue - that may suggest that you have a bug in your code.

 ```c
 static int isEmpty(struct Queue* queue);